exakat/exakat-docs/Reference/Rules/Structures/VardumpUsage.rst

 +++++++++++++++++++

   `var_dump() <https://www.php.net/var_dump>`_, `print_r() <https://www.php.net/print_r>`_ or `var_export() <https://www.php.net/var_export>`_ should not be left in any production code.
 They are debugging functions.
+They may be tolerated during development time, but must be removed so as not to have any chance to be run in production.

 .. code-block:: php